emberjs/website/source/blog/2018-08-24-the-ember-times-issue-61.md

 ---
-title: The Ember Times - Issue No. XX
+title: The Ember Times - Issue No. 61
 author: the crowd
-tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/xxxx/xx/xx-the-ember-times-issue-XX.html"
+tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/08/24/the-ember-times-issue-61.html"
 responsive: true
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE What about Ħelow?> Emberistas! 🐹

 Read either on the [Ember blog](https://emberjs.com/blog/tags/newsletter.html) or in our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/) what has been going on in Emberland this week.